Panda Boi

-Federico Hu (born 20 December 2002), known online as Panda Boi, is an Italian actor, YouTuber and social media personality.
-He is known for being the most-subscribed and most viewed YouTube channel in Italy, for being in the top 5 most subscribed YouTube channel in Europe, for being in the top 15 most subscribed individual YouTube channel worldwide and for being in the top 100 list of most subscribed YouTube channels globally.
+Federico Hu (born December 20, 2002), known online as Panda Boi, is an Italian-Chinese actor, YouTuber and social media personality.
+He is known for having a popular YouTube channel in Italy.

 Panda Boi created his YouTube channel in 2020, where he began posting street interview content.
 He has created some of the most viral internet trends that inspired domestic and international creators.

 In 2024, Hu was listed in Fortune Italy's Top 25 Content Creators list.

 In May 2025, Panda Boi was awarded the Grand Prix title at WIBA Awards during Cannes Festival.

 Early life and education

-Hu was born in the province of Milan, Italy to Working class Chinese immigrant parents.
-He grew up in the neighbourhood of Cinisello Balsamo in Italy.
+Hu was born in the province of Milan, Italy to working-class Chinese immigrant parents.
+He grew up in the neighborhood of Cinisello Balsamo in Italy.

-His family was one of the first generation of Chinese immigrants to move to Italy, he explained in an interview that he had been victim of discrimination and racism because of his origins.
+His family was one of the first generation of Chinese immigrants to move to Italy.
+In an interview he claimed that he had been victim of discrimination and racism because of his origins.

-As a kid his dream was to become an actor and he pursued this path as he grew older but due to almost no representation of Asians in Italian media, he had no success.
+As a kid his dream was to become an actor and he pursued this path as he grew older, but due to almost no representation of Asians in Italian media, he had no success.

 Hu applied for admission at Centro sperimentale di roma and was rejected for his ethnically diverse appearance.

-Hu moved to Los Angeles, using his savings to pay for one semester tuition at Santa Monica College.
+Hu moved to Los Angeles, using his savings to pay for one semester of tuition at Santa Monica College.
 He returned to Italy after he no longer had financial means.

 He moved to London to train acting and graduated at the London School of Dramatic Art.

 Career

 In 2011 Hu acted as a child actor in the movie Shun li and the poet playing the role of the protagonist son.
 The movie was presented at the 68th Venice international film festival.

-In the next few years he auditioned to more than 1000 movie castings but was never selected, After realising there was no opportunities for him in the film industry he began posting on TikTok in 2020 during the COVID-19 pandemic.
+In the next few years he auditioned for more than 1000 movie castings but was never selected.
+After realising there were no opportunities for him in the film industry, he began posting on TikTok in 2020 during the COVID-19 pandemic.

 After amassing nearly 12 million followers, he shifted his focus to YouTube.

 In August 2021, Hu released his book Panda Boi Hello English published by Italian book company Mondadori Electa.

 In 2023, he released a mobile game entitled "Panda Boi Runner."

 In 2025, he expressed his desire to make another attempt in the Film industry.

+In 2026, he participated in the Italian Adaptation of Reality Show Los 50, featuring 50 of the Most influential personalities in Italian Media.